Japan's PM Suga will not run in party leader election, effectively giving up the premiership - KRDO

 Suga assumed the top role less than a year ago, after his predecessor, Shinzo Abe, stepped down due to health issues last September.

-His decision not to stand in the LDP leadership election on 29 September, follows a turbulent time in office, during which he saw support slump amid rising coronavirus infections and a slow vaccine rollout.
+His decision not to stand in the LDP leadership election on 29 September, follows a turbulent 11 months in office, during which he saw his support slump as Japan grappled with rising coronavirus infections and a slow vaccine rollout.

 “Today at the board meeting, Prime Minister Suga said he is not running the party leader election since he would like to concentrate on Covid-19 measures,” LDP Secretary General Toshihiro Nikai told reporters Friday.